OlympicAngel/Skribbl.io-websocket/README.md

     }
 })();
 ```
+**SAVE IT**
-Great! now all you need to do is to setup your OBS sence:
+* Great! now all you need to do is to setup your OBS sence:
-* Add new Browser Obj, in the url set it to:```http://localhost:6942/```,
+Add new Browser Obj, in the url set it to:```http://localhost:6942/```,
 I recommand in using ```Width:1600``` & ```Height:1300```,
 and position it so it covers the painting area from the scribble website within obs layout.

 ### And... you good to go!
+_You might need to rolad the skribbl.io site and/or obs browser tf it doesnt works fot you at start._

 Feel free to add staff and/or fix dection script if skribbl changes its behavior..